ETCDEVTeam/emerald-vault-archive/README.md

 # emerald-cli
-[soon to be] Console tool for emerald-vault
+[soon to be] Console tool for link:https://github.com/ethereumproject/emerald-rs[Emerald Vault]